Preparing for the Collapse of the Petrodollar System

 This petrodollar system, or more simply known as an "oil for dollars" system, created an immediate artificial demand for U.S. dollars around the globe.
 And of course, as global oil demand increased, so did the demand for U.S. dollars.

 As the U.S. dollar continued to lose purchasing power, several oil-producing countries began to question the wisdom of accepting increasingly worthless paper currency for their oil supplies.
 Today, several countries have attempted to move away, or already have moved away, from the petrodollar system.
 Examples include Iran, Syria, Venezuela, and North Korea… or the “axis of evil,” if you prefer.
 (What is happening in our world today makes a whole lot of sense if you simply read between the lines and ignore the “official” reasons that are given in the mainstream media.)
-Additionally, other nations are choosing to use their own currencies for oil like China, Russia, India, among others.
+Additionally, other nations are choosing to use their own currencies for oil like China, Russia, and India, among others.

 As more countries continue to move away from the petrodollar system which uses the U.S. dollar as payment for oil, we expect massive inflationary pressures to strike the U.S. economy.
 In this article, we will explain how this could be possible.